dandi/dandi-archive/doc/design/zarr-performance-redesign.md

         Client->>+S3: Upload individual file using signed URL end

-    Client->>+Server: Finalize Zarr Archive ⚡⚡⚡
-    Server-->>-Client: PENDING Zarr Archive
+    Client->>+Server: Finalize Zarr Archive (w/ local checksum) ⚡⚡⚡ Server-->>-Client: PENDING Zarr Archive

     rect rgb(179, 209, 95)
-        Server->>+Worker: Compute tree checksum for Zarr Archive end
+        Server->>+Worker: Compute tree checksum for Zarr Archive, <br/> compare against provided checksum. end

     loop
         Client->>+Server: Check for COMPLETE Zarr Archive
-        Server-->>-Client: PENDING/INGESTING/COMPLETE Zarr Archive
+        Server-->>-Client: PENDING/INGESTING/COMPLETE/MISMATCH Zarr Archive
     end

-    Client->>+Client: Verify zarr checksum with local
 ```

 **`dandi-cli` computes the Zarr checksum locally** (step 1).
 (Note that this
-step can actually be taken any time before step 12; it is listed here
+step can actually be taken any time before step 7; it is listed here
 arbitrarily.) `dandi-cli` asks the server to create a new Zarr archive, which is
 put into the `PENDING` state (steps 2 and 3). **`dandi-cli` will request a
-presigned upload URL from the server for each Zarr chunk file.** (setps 4 and
+presigned upload URL from the server for each Zarr chunk file.** (steps 4 and
 5). `dandi-cli` uses these URLs to upload the files **using S3's `Content-MD5`
 header to verify the uploaded file's integrity** (step 6). **Instead of
 finalizing a batch (since there is no longer a batch concept), `dandi-cli`